grafana/loki/docs/sources/release-notes/cadence.md

 Loki releases (this includes [Promtail](/clients/promtail), [Loki Canary](/operations/loki-canary/), etc) use the following naming scheme: `MAJOR`.`MINOR`.`PATCH`

-- `MAJOR` (roughly once a year): these releases include large new features & possible backwards-compatibility breaks
+- `MAJOR` (roughly once a year): these releases include large new features & possible backwards-compatibility breaks.
-- `MINOR` (roughly once a quarter): these releases include new features which do not break backwards-compatibility
+- `MINOR` (roughly once a quarter): these releases include new features which do not break backwards-compatibility.
-- `PATCH` (roughly once or twice a month): these releases include bug & security fixes which do not break backwards-compatibility
+- `PATCH` (roughly once or twice a month): these releases include bug & security fixes which do not break backwards-compatibility.

 > **NOTE:** While our naming scheme resembles [Semantic Versioning](https://semver.org/), at this time we do not strictly follow its guidelines to the letter.
 Our goal is to provide regular releases that are as stable as possible, and we take backwards-compatibility